-Florida felon voting rights expansion put on hold
+Supreme Court keeps Florida felon voting rights on hold

-A law enacted last year by a GOP-majority Legislature and signed by DeSantis, also a Republican, requires felons to pay all their court-ordered financial obligations before registering.
-It was based on the rationale that those payments constituted completion of a criminal sentence.
+The following year, the GOP-majority Legislature passed and Republican Gov. Ron DeSantis signed a law requiring felons to pay all their court-ordered financial obligations before registering.
+It was based on the rationale that those payments constitute completion of a criminal sentence.

 - If payments are required for voting, Florida should know what felons ›